Praxis

 2 Sampling and Temperature

-The example above shows us the process of generating \(T=3\): at each step, the model calculates the conditional probability of the next word and then selects the word with the highest probability to insert into the sentence.
+The example above (“bob went to…”) shows us the process of generating a short sentence.
+At each step, the model calculates the conditional probability of the next word and then selects the word with the highest probability to insert into the sentence.
 The final output we obtain is “buy some milk”.

-To get more creative responses you change the distribution at the output where you pick the next word.
-Very simply this involves making the distribution sharper or flatter.
+To get more creative responses you can change the way you pick the next word: pick a “likely” word but not necessarily the most probable one.
+Simply put, this involves making the conditional distribution sharper or flatter.
 If you make the distribution sharper, you are more likely to pick the word with the highest probability.
 If you make it flatter, you are more likely to pick a word that is not the most probable one.

 This is called temperature.
 A higher temperature makes the distribution flatter, while a lower temperature makes it sharper.
-You would want to use a temperature of more than 1 \((1.2-1.5)\) for creative responses, and a temperature of less than 1 \((0.1 - 0.5)\) for more focused responses.
+You would want to use a temperature of more than one \((1.2-1.5)\) for creative responses, and a temperature of less than one \((0.1 - 0.5)\) for more focused responses.
 For a balanced response, you can use a temperature of \(0.7-1\).
-Another set of parameters are called top-p and top-k sampling.
+There are other options that can also be adjusted, but temperature is the most common.

 warnings.filterwarnings("ignore")